-2.1 - The Year 11 Course
+2.1 - The Year 10 Course

-Performance in Year 11 Assessments is important as your preparation for the HSC Examination.
+Performance in Assessments is important.
 The NSW Educational Standards Authority (NESA) has set requirements for both schools and students.
 (Syllabus and assessment information is available on NESA website: educationstandards.nsw.edu.au) Students must ensure they are aware of these requirements.